QoS Improvement in Multi User Cellular-Symbiotic Radio Network Assisted by Active-STAR-RIS: SYSTEM MODEL AND PROBLEM FORMULATION

+In the CSR setup, a single SBD symbol is transmitted over \( K \) consecutive BS symbol intervals, enabling the primary signal \( s_k{(t)} \) to be interpreted as a spread-spectrum code of length \( K \) for the SBD symbols.
+Consequently, the SINR for decoding the SBD symbol \( c_i{(t)} \) increases by a factor of \( K \), though this comes at the cost of reducing the symbol rate by a factor of \( 1/K \).
+Therefore, by considering Eq. \ref{eq:y_BS} and assuming \( \mathbb{E}\left[ \left| {s_{k}(t)} \right|^2 \right] = 1 \), the achievable rate, denoted as \( R_{{\rm{SB}}{{\rm{D}}_i}}^{1} \), after applying the SIC technique at the BS during the first phase, can be determined as follows:

-where $B$ represents the bandwidth of the receiver filter in the BS, \(\upsilon \buildrel \Delta \over = \{ 1,...,i - 1\} \) represents the set of all SBDs whose distance to BS is less than \({SB{D_i}}\) and as a result have higher channel gain.
-These SBDs cause interference on \({SB{D_i}}\), whose total interference is shown in the denominator of the SINR fraction.
-Also, \({\tau _i}\) denotes the allocated time for completing the first phase.
+where $B$ represents the bandwidth of the receiver filter in the BS.
+Without loss of generality, for the sake of simplicity, we can consider the bandwidth is $B=1$ Hz in all scenarios.
+Furthermore, ${\tau _i} = \tau _i^{\text{EH}} + \tau _i^{\text{Bd}}$ denotes the allocated time for completing the first phase.
+Also, \(\upsilon \buildrel \Delta \over = \{ 1,...,i - 1\} \) represents the set of all SBDs whose distance to the BS is less than that of $\text{SBD}_i$, and consequently, these users receive lower power allocation.
+These SBDs cause interference on $\text{SBD}_i$, whose total interference is shown in the denominator of the SINR fraction.
+It is worth noting that, since in this design we aim to examine the data exchange rate of users, we conduct this analysis in the worst-case scenario, which involves the simultaneous reception of signals from all SBDs at the BS.
+It is obvious that in a real and operational scenario, where signals are not received simultaneously, there will be less interference, and as a result, the output of the design will be more favorable.